nicholasdille/Sessions/powershell/01_basics/quickstart.md

 1. Create *scripts* to automate common tasks

+1. Add *parameters* to scripts

 1. Reuse code with *functions*

 1. Share code using *modules*

+Slowly but surely you are becoming a

+PowerShell professional <!-- .element: style="text-align: center;" -->

 --

 ## Assumption 1

-You know PowerShell and filtering:
+You know pipelines and filtering:

 ```powershell
 Get-ChildItem -Path C:\Windows\System32 -File |